 - Is it above 60 or under 5 years old?

 - Has a medical problem (heart, lung, liver disease or diabetes)

 - Has a compromised immune system, such as from AIDS or chemotherapy.

 If a person has been injured in a fire, get medical aid right away.
 Smoke inhalation causes the following symptoms:

 - A delay in symptoms could suggest airway injury, which is exceedingly dangerous.
 Remove the victim from harm’s way, treat any visible burns, and get medical help right away.

-Harberry Training provides first aid training Northern Ireland wide.
-Our instructors are highly qualified medical, health, and emergency care professionals who will customise the training to meet your specific requirements.
+Harberry Training provides first aid training, our instructors are highly qualified medical, health, and emergency care professionals who will customise the training to meet your specific requirements.
 Group or individual courses at our location or yours.

 This information is provided for educational purposes only and is not intended to replace medical advice.
 First Aid for Life disclaims any responsibility or liability for any diagnoses or acts based on this material.